ploomber/doc/doc/user-guide/password.md

 ![](../static/password/auth0-login.png)

-Simply login and you'll be re-directed to your application.
+Simply sign up and then login and you'll be re-directed to your application.

+### Knowing who logged in

+To know which user logged in, you can read the following headers:

+- `X-Auth-Name`: returns the user's email
+- `X-Auth-Sub`: returns the user ID (as identified by Auth0)

+You can see some sample [Streamlit code here.](https://github.com/ploomber/doc/blob/main/examples/streamlit/app-with-auth0/app.py)